freeaks/filer/README.md

-about:
+filer:
 ---
-an attempt at writing a file manager in pyqt, for linux or osx,
+a file manager in pyqt, for linux or osx,
 with heavy influences from the Amiga Workbench and Directory Opus 5
+status tech demo, abandonned

 features so far:
 - delete
 - copy